Agentra LabsAgentra Labs DocsPublic Documentation

 MCP (Model Context Protocol) — An open standard that lets AI applications discover and call tools exposed by external servers.
 All Agentra sisters expose their capabilities as MCP tools.

-Sister — One of the eight Agentra runtime components: AgenticMemory, AgenticVision, AgenticCodebase, AgenticIdentity, AgenticTime, AgenticContract, AgenticComm, and AgenticPlanning.
+Sister — One of the ten Agentra runtime components: AgenticMemory, AgenticVision, AgenticCodebase, AgenticIdentity, AgenticTime, AgenticContract, AgenticComm, AgenticPlanning, AgenticCognition, and AgenticReality.
 Each sister runs as an independent MCP server and produces its own artifact.

 Artifact — A portable binary file produced by a sister.
 Artifacts store all state and can be moved between machines.
-Formats: .amem (memory), .avis (vision), .acb (codebase), .aid (identity), .atime (time), .acon (contract), .acomm (communication), .aplan (planning).
+Formats: .amem (memory), .avis (vision), .acb (codebase), .aid (identity), .atime (time), .acon (contract), .acomm (communication), .aplan (planning), .acog (cognition), .areal (reality).

 Workspace — The parent directory containing the web repo and all sister repos.
 The docs sync script reads from this workspace to build the documentation site.